AdobeDocs/marketo.nl-NL/help/marketo/product-docs/core-marketo-concepts/mobile-apps/event-check-in/check-people-into-your-event-from-your-tablet.md

    ![](assets/image2016-4-15-15-3a2-3a38.png)

-1. Vul zoveel mogelijk basisinformatievelden in als u kunt en tik op **Gereed**.
+1. Vul zo veel mogelijk basisinformatievelden in en tik op **Gereed**.

    ![](assets/image2016-4-15-11-3a33-3a59.png)